-The Wyoming State Bar could not operate effectively without hundreds of lawyers, judges and laymembers who generously volunteer their time to serve on numerous Boards and Committees.
+The Wyoming State Bar could not operate effectively without hundreds of lawyers, judges, and lay members who generously volunteer their time to serve on numerous Boards and Committees.
 The Bar is always recruiting volunteers to serve on these Boards and Committees.
-There are opportunities for members of the public (non-attorneys) to serve on three of these committees.
-Those committees are:
+There are opportunities for members of the public (non-attorneys) to serve on the following committees:

 - Board of Continuing Legal Education